 What is a Documentary?

-A documentary is a non-fictional film or video that educates its viewers about an issue.
-These videos aim to capture real-life events, people, and issues.
-This genre provides a window into the world, offering viewers an opportunity to explore diverse subjects ranging from wildlife and history to social and environmental issues.
+A documentary is a non-fiction film or video that educates its viewers about an issue.
+These videos aim to capture real-life or historical events, people, and issues.
+This documentary film genre provides a window into the world, offering viewers an opportunity to explore diverse subjects ranging from wildlife and history to social and environmental issues.

 Documentaries come in many formats, and the categorization of documentaries into specific types is not a strict or universally agreed-upon system.
 In 1991, Bill Nichols, an American film critic, categorized documentaries into six types: